MSPCA-Angell Headquarters

 Help for Gardeners

 For a more permanent solution, erect a three- to four-foot high wire fence around the garden, leaving it loose and flexible to prevent animals from climbing it.
 Since woodchucks are excellent burrowers, also bury the fence about a foot underground and, if possible, bend it in an L-shape so that burrowing animals will encounter the fence when digging down and forward toward the garden.
-If the animals are persistent, placement of electric hot shot wire (low-voltage electric fencing) four to six inches above ground and at the top of the fence will prevent them from climbing up and over the fence.
+If the animals are persistent, the placement of hot shot wire (low-voltage electric fencing) four to six inches above the ground and at the top of the fence will prevent them from climbing up and over the fence.

 Learn more about woodchucks.